 (Or see my résumé

-I work on the engineering team at Spring Discovery
+I lead the development of the software platform at Spring Discovery

-, where we're using machine learning to fight back against the diseases of old age and accelerate the discovery of anti-aging therapies.
+, where we're using novel computational approaches combined with great science to discover therapies for aging and age-related diseases.
 Our mission is to extend healthy human lifespan and dramatically reduce disease.

 Before Spring, I was at Khan Academy